 The second set of awards to be announced were for our Tec Divers who had completed their Tec 50 training.
 Jamie Miller, our Tec Instructor at Abyss has been working hard with these divers to help accomplish such a highly recognized technical diving certification.
 This allows them to dive up to 50m beyond no decompression limits using multiple gas mixes/tanks to accelerate their decompression.
 Big congratulations to Bernhard Moser, Kristy Dean, Ted Sarnicki, and Chris Sutton.

 A big congratulation went out to our newly certified Divemasters who have been working hard to achieve their first level of becoming a diving professional.
-Their training is conducted over multiple weeks with the candidates being trained in assisting student divers during trainings, lead certified divers on dives, as well as being able to conduct independent programs with student divers.
+Their training is conducted over multiple weeks with the candidates being trained in assisting student divers during training, lead certified divers on dives, as well as being able to conduct independent programs with student divers.
 Well done to Nicole Austin, Rhys Guile, and Shannon Lyons.

 The final award that was handing out during the evening was the Diver of the Month award.
 This award is handing out to the most active diver in Abyss.
-Our winner, Rachael Chidgey, learnt to dive with us late last year and has completed her Open Water, Advanced Open Water, as well as Rescue diver, Sidemount, Deep, Wreck, Enriched air, Dry Suit and Navigation and is now heading towards Tec 40 training.
-For her passion for diving, Abyss Scuba Diving has awarded her with free tank rental for a month.
+Our winner, Rachael Chidgey, learnt to dive with us late last year and has completed her Open Water, Advanced Open Water, as well as a Rescue diver, Sidemount, Deep, Wreck, Enriched air, Dry Suit and Navigation and is now heading towards 40 training.
+For her passion for diving, Abyss Scuba Diving has awarded her free tank rental for a month.
 From all the diving she is doing, she will definitely appreciate it!
 Well done Rach.

-It was a very eventful night filled with a lot of celebrations and its wonderful to see how many people are passionate about diving.
+It was a very eventful night filled with a lot of celebrations and it's wonderful to see how many people are passionate about diving.
 We look forward to our next Awards Night in September to celebrate those divers who aim to achieve such prestigious certifications.